Table of Contents

 AT A Glance

-1. Schizophrenia is a chronic mental disorder that often causes hallucinations and delusions, leading the sufferer to experience distorted realities.
+- Schizophrenia is a chronic mental health disorder that often involves hallucinations and delusions, causing individuals to perceive a distorted version of reality.

 Frequently Asked Questions (FAQs)